raymondhartoyo/thousandsep/README.md

 ## Thousandsep

-`Thousandsep` is a simple Go package to simple package to format float64 and int64 number into strings with thoudsand separated (currency) format.
+`Thousandsep` is a simple Go package to format float64 and int64 number into strings with thoudsand separated (currency) format.

 For guides and reference materials about `Thousandsep`, see [the documentation](https://godoc.org/github.com/raymondhartoyo/thousandsep).